-FIGURE 3.
-Example showing the approach used to obtain an auxiliary complete graph from a non-complete graph.
-The non-complete graph G(N,E) reported in (a) is transformed into the complete graph $G(N{\rm sub},E{\rm sub})$ in (b) solely based on the customer nodes.
+Figure 3: Example showing the approach used to obtain an auxiliary complete graph from a non-complete graph when considering one vehicle.
+The non-complete graph G(N, E) reported in (a) is transformed into the complete graph $G(N{sub}, E{sub})$ in (b) solely based on the customer nodes.